-In the prior year, Senior Managers of the group have been issued with a newly created class of share, the purpose of which is to incentivise and reward management through the award of growth shares which will participate in a proportion of the increase in the value of the business in excess of a predetermined hurdle.
+In the year ended 31 March 2021, Senior Managers of the group were issued with a newly created class of share, the purpose of which is to incentivise and reward management through the award of growth shares which will participate in a proportion of the increase in the value of the business in excess of a predetermined hurdle.
 The shares will have no value if the value of the business does not grow above the hurdle and have no voting or dividend rights.